Licensing of houses in multiple occupation

 The Council’s HMO guide to landlords provides an overview of the licensing process in Merton and how to apply for a licence.

 Further details on HMO Requirements can be found here.

 Fire Safety standard for HMOs can be found at the LACORS Housing – Fire Safety Guidance.

 You can download a copy of the HMO Licence Application Form.
 The form provides further advice, guidance and associated fees.

-Application forms can also be obtained from the Environmental Health Housing Team
+Application forms can also be obtained from the Housing Enforcement Team.

 Telephone: 020 8545 3212